1 ABOUT THIS POLICY

 - We provide free copies of this policy for patients and staff to access, which can be located and/or provided as below:

-- In order to provide patients with adequate health care services, we need to collect and use personal information.
+- we need to collect and use personal information.
 It is important to be aware that if we receive incomplete or inaccurate information we may not be able to provide our services as requested.

 - The types of personal information we collect includes but is not limited to current (and sometimes historical) information about: